8Crafter-Studios/8Crafter-Wiki/docs/main/add-ons/debug-sticks.md

     Full Documentation
 </Button>

-&nbsp;&nbsp;&nbsp;&nbsp;This add-on does almost everything.
+This add-on does almost everything.
 It is one of the most powerful bedrock add-ons that currently exists.

 ## General Description